 The Minutes and related records are available for inspection by any Stockholder at any reasonable hour during business days.
-In addition, copies of the Minutes will be available for review by the Stockholders at the Company's website.
+In addition, a copy of the Minutes is attached herein as Annex "E" and will also be available for review by the Stockholders at the Company's website.